nent/nent/README.md

 Sub-systems add functionality to other systems.
 For instance, view routes can use data-expressions in their content when the data-system is included.

 ### Views: `<n-views-*>`
-This is the routing and navigation system
+Independent routing and navigation system.

 - Single Page Application Routing
 - Fast navigation between views
 - Page History
 - Route Transitions
 - Nested Layouts
 - Nav Links with Active Route detection
-- Navigation Lists:
+- Nav Lists: \
-  Nav Bars, Child Menus and Breadcrumbs
+  Nav-Bars, Child Menus, and Breadcrumbs
 - Guided Navigation
-- View-Timed Actions
-- View Entry / Exit Actions

 ### Content: `<n-content-*>`
+Independent elements for features around content HTML.
-- Dynamic Content Rendering
+- Content Templates
 - Deferred Content
+- Content Data Injection
 - Markdown Rendering
-- Remote HTML
+- Remote HTML / Partials

 ### App: `<n-app-*>`
-- Page/Document Management
+Independent elements related to the file as an application.
+- App Console Logging
-- Theme Detection & Control
+- App Theme Detection & Control
-- Console Logging
-- UI Component Kit Integrations
+- UI Component Kit Integrations (Ionic, shoelace, Material, etc)
 - PWA Support (coming)
+- Expose Event/Actions to the DOM

 ### Actions: `<n-action-*>`
+Data structure elements to declare functions and their activations.
 - Declared Actions
 - Reactive Activators
-- Exposes the Event / Action Bus to the DOM
-- Async Functions
+- Add Custom Async Functions

 ### Data: `<n-data-*>`
+Optional enhancements elements to add data-functionality and data-providers.
-- Adds: Expression Evaluation to conditionally rendered content
+- Expression Evaluation
-- Adds: Data-Template Rendering to `Content`
+- Token Resolution
-- Adds: Data-driven Rule Evaluation to `route-prompt`
+- Conditional Rule Evaluation

 ### Elements: `<n-elements>`
-- DOM Element Manipulation
+An optional element that creates an action listener to handle requests for light DOM updates

-### Audio:
+### Audio: `<n-audio-*>`
+Optional audio elements to display a player and create an action listener for audio commands.
+The player orchestrates audio playback in an opinionated format, with best practices.
-- Reactive Audio
+- Voice-over Audio
-- Voice-overs
+- Event Sounds
 - Background Music

-### Analytics:
+### Analytics: `<n-analytics>`
+An optional element that creates an action listener that delegates analytics-specific events and route-changes to a script-configurable element for integration.
 - Page Views
-- Page TImes
+- View Times
 - Custom Events

-### Video:
+### Video: `<n-video-*>`
-- Interactive Video
-- Video-Timed Actions
+Optional wrapper element to normalize video-events between various video players to enable media-timed events for synchronized actions.
+Useful for automatically navigating when a video ends or updating the content based on the video time.

 ## Installation